 8. Vienna – 21 Vegan Restaurants

 When we first wrote this list, Vienna was tied with Lisbon and Rome with 19, but with our second revision, it’s climbed to number 8, with two new fully vegan restaurants opening recently.
 Among Vienna’s vegan restaurants include the local chain, Swing Kitchen, which does not use plastic and plays swing music in the background while you eat.
 There’s also an all raw bakery and a vegan Chinese restaurant with a lunch buffet, among other yummy spots.

 Resources: Indefinite Adventure has spent time in Vienna and has created an extensive vegan guide to the city.

 9. Lisbon – 19 Vegan Restaurants

 Lisbon is a beautiful city (though let’s be real, what city on this list isn’t?) with a thriving vegan scene to boot.
 Portugal also just mandated vegan food to be served in prisons and public schools, so it’s safe to say that this small country is at the forefront of veganism in Europe.

-Resources: My Five Acres just came out with an extensive vegan and vegetarian guide to Lisbon, complete with must-eats and what to avoid.
+Resources: Wendy of The Nomadic Vegan has lived in Lisbon the past year and has just come out with her guide to the best vegetarian and vegan restaurants in Lisbon.
+My Five Acres also has an extensive vegan and vegetarian guide to Lisbon, complete with must-eats and what to avoid.
 We always love when bloggers include restaurant “misses” since it helps others know what to avoid.

 10. Rome – 19 Vegan Restaurants